grame-cncm/faustcourse/session5/content.md

 faust reverb.dsp
 ```

-To save in a C++ file, we can just add the `-o` option followed by the name of
+To save it in a C++ file, we can just add the `-o` option followed by the name
-the file:
+of the file:

 [show screen capture: run]